inpsyde/composer-asset-compiler/docs/006-Pre-compilation.md

 ## Pre-compilation by stability

-Sometimes we would like to have a different mechanism for pre-compilation, depending on whether the package being installed has a stability `stable` or not.
+Sometimes we would like to have a different mechanism for pre-compilation, depending on whether the installed package has a `stable` stability or not.

 For example, when a package is required from a version (e. g. `"~1.1.0"`), we might want to use the `"gh-release-zip"` adapter, whereas when it is required from a branch (e. g. `"dev-main"`) we might want to use the `"gh-action-artifact"`.

-That can be achieved by using two sets of `pre-compiled` configuration, one specifying "stable" `stability` and one specifying "dev" `stability`.
+That can be achieved by using two sets of `pre-compiled` configuration, one specifying `"stable"` and another `"dev"` for `stability`.

 For example: